silvio-dacol/matapan/README.md

 ## Real Money Normalization Model

 Goal: Convert nominal money into **real purchasing power**, adjusted for **inflation over time** and **cost of living across cities/countries**.

+The system supports flexible configuration through `settings.json` which provides defaults for normalization parameters.
+Individual snapshot files can override these settings as needed.

 ### Base Assumptions